 - Dr Cherian Sajiv – Director of Central Australian Renal Services

 - Dr William Majoni – Clinical lead, Department of Nephrology (Top End)

 - Dr Christine Connors – General Manager Primary Health Care Top End Health Services

 - Ms Cilla Preece – Researcher and renal consumer

-The project commenced in July 2016 and is due to be completed in June 2019.
+The project commenced in July 2016 and was completed in June 2020.

 - National Health and Medical Research Council (NHMRC)

 - NT Department of Health